rytsikau/ee.Yrewind/README.md

 # ee.Yrewind
-Yrewind is a command-line program to download the required time interval of any YouTube active livestream - even if this interval was many hours ago.
+Yrewind is a command-line program to download the specified past portion of an ongoing YouTube livestream, even if that portion was broadcast some time ago.
 So this is not a 'current time' recorder - Yrewind allows you to 'rewind' the livestream as many hours back as necessary.
 Please note that Yrewind can only download a livestream while it's streaming; and is not intended for downloading recorded livestreams as well as 'regular' YouTube videos

 ### [>> download version 20.102](https://github.com/rytsikau/ee.yrewind/raw/main/ee.yrewind_20.102.zip)